 Needless to say, given her accomplishments, a series of questions and speculations arose and spun rampantly around how this enigmatically sophisticated woman (who could say, among many other things, that she’d at one point been accepted to attend Harvard University to earn her MBA) had come to support Bashar al-Assad in the face of the Syrian Civil War.

-World leaders such as the wives of the British and German Ambassadors to the U.N. addressed her in a video in 2012, and asked Asma to “take a risk, and to say openly: stop the bloodshed, stop it right now.”
+World leaders such as the wives of the British and German Ambassadors to the United Nations addressed her in a video in 2012, and asked Asma to “take a risk, and to say openly: stop the bloodshed, stop it right now.”

 Various countries offered her and her children political asylum, and a life afterwards that could have perhaps matched the life she had before she married Bashar.
 She resolutely refused, on the basis that she believed “It doesn’t take a genius to know what these people were really after.
 It [offer of asylum] was a deliberate attempt to shatter people’s confidence in their president.”